tj/commander/README.txt

 * Easier than baking cookies
 * Parses options using OptionParser
+* Auto-populates struct with options ( no more { |v| options[:recursive] = v } )
+* Auto-generates help documentation via pluggable help formatters
 * Imports the highline gem for interacting with the terminal
-* Auto-generates help documentation via pluggable help formatters
 * Adds additional user interaction functionality
-* Auto-populates struct with options ( no more { |v| options[:recursive] = v } )
+* Highly customizable progress bar with intuative, simple usage
-* Use the 'commander' command to initialize a commander driven program
+* Use the 'commander' executable to initialize a commander driven program
-* Highly customizable progress bar formatting

 == Example: